ElmoNeedsArson/Obsidian-3D-embed/README.md

 3) If your model is not showing up in the scene, half of the time the scale of the model is the cause, so try playing around with sizes both large and small.

 ## Future plans:
-1) Use one renderer instead of a new renderer with introduction of a new model.
-(Uncertain of achievability)
-2) Load textures in 3D models
+1) Load textures in 3D models
-3) Load multiple objects in one scene
-4) Be able to run custom three.js script for a scene.
+2) Be able to run custom three.js script for a scene.